 Dorset and East Dorset are within walking distance of numerous residences.
-Clearly there is a need for a greater diversity of shopping, dining and entertainment to revitalize these village centers.
+There should be an effort to maintain or increase the shopping, dining and entertainment in these village centers.

 The Vermont Agency of Commerce and Community Development has a Village Designation Program that could assist with tax credits and other incentives that might spur redevelopment.
 Designated villages and town centers are also prioritized for other state funding opportunities.